MrLixm/katana-tools-lxm/src/nodegraph/node2xml/README.md

 the XML representation of the selected nodes.
 Uncomment the 3 last lines if you wish to write the XML to a file.

-Exemple of XML for an Alembic_In node :
+Example of XML for an Alembic_In node :

 ```xml
 <katana release="4.5v1" version="4.5.1.000008">